HengyueLi/Fortran_Install/README.md

+# License
+Please ignore all the License information IN THE SOURCE CODE.
 # Preparation --python3.
 The code used the syntax of Fortran(2003).
 Therefore an newly version of fortran compiler is required.
 Even though there is only one f90 file in the project, there are (maybe) many dependencies.
 One should follow steps.
 This code, in principle, can be used in any OS.
 But here I write a python script to make the code become easier to use.
 So a python3 intepretation should have been installed.
 This script, in principle, can only run on a Unix-like OS.
 If you use windows, try to make command tool to be used ( basically to make sure the command like "gfortran main.f90 -o run.exe" can be called.).
 If you do not use the script, you can abstract all the f90 file in /Depe (recursively).